munin-monitoring/PyMunin3/README.md

 >I hope that more people will be using PyMunin for developing plugins in the future.

 I released **PyMunin3** to give credit to the original [PyMunin](https://github.com/aouyar/PyMunin) package.
 Adapting it to Python 3 allowed me to quickly develop a plugin in Python.
-Hopefully, others will discover the usefulness of this _excellent_ package and more plugins using PyMunin will appear in the [Munin Plugin Gallary](https://gallery.munin-monitoring.org/implementation_languages/python3/).
+Hopefully, others will discover the usefulness of this _excellent_ module and more plugins using PyMunin will appear in the [Munin Plugin Gallary](https://gallery.munin-monitoring.org/implementation_languages/python3/).

 My intention is to get these changes merged into the original PyMunin package, eventually.
 I contacted Ali about it, but he doesn't appear to have much time at the moment.